-Line 12.---Unduplicated Other days from Worksheet S-9, column 5, line 5.
+Line 12.--Other Unduplicated days from Worksheet S-5, line 5, column 3.

-Line 13.--Aggregate Other cost.
-Multiply the average cost from line 3 by the number of unduplicated Other days on line 12 to arrive at the average other cost.
+Line 13.--Aggregate cost for other days.
+Multiply the average cost from line 3 by the number of Unduplicated Other days on line 12 to arrive at the aggregate cost for other days.